Joensuu railway station

 Joensuu railway station (in Finnish: Joensuun rautatieasema) is located in Joensuu, North Karelia, Finland.
 The station was opened in 1894.

 The station is served by passenger trains to Helsinki (via Lappeenranta, Kouvola and Lahti), Nurmes and Pieksämäki.
 The line to Helsinki via Lappeenranta is electrified, all other routes are operated by diesel hauled trains.
 The passenger train service to Nurmes was originally to close in 2016, but as of 2019 is still in service.

-Passenger trains to Helsinki are mainly operated by InterCity or double-deck InterCity 2 carriages hauled by VR Class Sr1 locomotives or by Pendolino units.
+Passenger trains to Helsinki are mainly operated by InterCity carriages or Pendolino units.

+Departure tracks

+Joensuu railway station has three platform tracks.
+Track 2 is currently unused by passenger trains.